Javascript Menu by Deluxe-Menu.com

 The treatment model is a combined CBT approach that employs relaxation, cognitive thought processes, and communication skills in a group therapy setting.
 The course is specifically approved by the Florida mental health board for Domestic Violence.

-A Client Workbook that parallels this course training manual is also available in both English and Spanish, from links you will find in the catalog's Course Description.
+A Client Workbook - published in English, Spanish, and Korean - parallels this course training manual, is available through links you will find in the catalog's Course Description.

 When domestic violence is a threat to safety, specific actions to safeguard children and the non-abusing parent are required.
 The course describes how these safeguards are implemented in a family therapy context.
 Approved in Florida for Domestic Violence.

-You need downloadable tools for effective implementation, and you will find them here - including forms, worksheets, fact sheets, guidelines, and handouts for use in training staff and educating parents.
+Find downloadable tools for effective implementation, including forms, worksheets, fact sheets, guidelines, and handouts for use in training staff and educating parents.

-CEU By Net is a nationally accredited Online Continuing Education Provider for NBCC, NAADAC, IC&RC, and EACC, and based on these credentials, our CE Credit is accepted by most state boards.
+CEU By Net is a nationally accredited Online Continuing Education Provider for NBCC, NAADAC, and IC&RC.
+Based on these credentials, our CE Credit is accepted by most state boards.

 Source of Course Material